bowl of dark chocolate which is one of the foods to avoid when having insomnia

 • Change your habits surrounding food

-• Try healthy snacks that support good sleep
+• Opt for healthy snacks that support good sleep

 Sources: